shoutem/shoutem.github.io/_posts/1-1-1-Introduction.md

 <hr />

 Shoutem uses [React](https://facebook.github.io/react/) and [React Native](https://facebook.github.io/react-native/) as frameworks for building cross-platform apps.
-React is an open source JavaScript library providing a **View** from M**V**C framework, while React Native exposes iOS and Android **native** components to React environment.
+React is an open source JavaScript library providing a **View** from M**V**C pattern, while React Native exposes iOS and Android **native** components to React environment.
 We're also using [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) as a simpler way to define UI components.
 Making a screen in JSX looks like this:

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/jsx-component-example.png'/>
 </p>

 On top of React and React Native, we're using [Redux](http://redux.js.org/), one-way data flow pattern for predictive application behavior.
-There are several constructs in Redux shown on next picture.
+There are several constructs in Redux explained on the next picture.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/redux.png'/>